Let’s take a moment to reflect on 2016’s social media trends.

 The answer depends on the audience.
 There’s much to be written about the newest Snapchat filters, or the complex social mores of Tumblr.
 This post is not about either of those things.

 This post examines the developments that matter most for local businesses.
-Instead of focusing on any one platform, we’ve highlighted trends occurring throughout the social media world so you can focus on long term strategies rather than flavor of the month fads.
+Instead of focusing on any one platform, we’ve highlighted trends occurring throughout the social media world so you can focus on long-term strategies rather than the flavor of the month fads.

 Here’s what you need to know for 2017.

 Facebook may have commanded the most attention when it released Facebook Live, but it wasn’t the first platform to release streaming video functionality, and it won’t be the last.
 Twitter invested in Periscope way back in 2015, and Instagram announced a live video feature at the end of 2016.

 Video has been rapidly, and it’s only going to ramp up in 2017.
 Using video to market your company – not to mention hosting a live broadcast – may seem daunting for local businesses, but the payoff is worth it.

 A couple of stats to consider:

 - Cisco predicts that 80 percent of all internet traffic will go to video by 2019

 - 50 percent of people watch at least one video on Facebook per day